Free Trial

 “The main lesson about tariffs so far is that passthrough to consumer prices is tracking somewhat lower than in 2019,” according to Goldman Sachs economist David Mericle.

-Tariffs are certainly having an effect, to be sure, as big U.S. companies across industries have been demonstrating through their profit updates in recent days.
+Tariffs are certainly having an effect, to be sure, as big U.S. companies across industries have been showing through their profit updates in recent days.

 Hasbro took a $1 billion, non-cash hit to its results for the spring to write down the value of some of its assets following a review triggered by the implementation of tariffs.
 It said tariffs have had no impact yet on how much profit it’s making from each $1 of its sales, but it expects to see costs ramp during the current quarter.

-Most of the stocks on Wall Street nevertheless rose, including a 14.2% jump for GE Vernova's stock.
+Most of the stocks on Wall Street nevertheless rose, including a 14.6% jump for GE Vernova.
 The energy company not only delivered a stronger profit than analysts expected, it also raised its forecasts for revenue from its power and electrification businesses.

 GE Vernova said that the inflation it’s expecting to see as a result of tariffs may be trending toward the lower end of $300 million to $400 million, net of mitigating actions.

 Elsewhere on Wall Street, several stocks jumped as traders search for the next “meme stock” that could ride a wave of online enthusiasm to high prices, regardless of what the company’s profits are doing.
 Krispy Kreme, which came into the day with a 58.4% loss for the year so far, jumped nearly 39% shortly after trading began.
-It gave back most of those gains as the day continued and was up 4.6% in afternoon trading.
-GoPro gained 12.4%.
+It then gave back most of it and ended with a gain of 4.6%.
+GoPro rose 12.4%.

 In stock markets abroad, indexes rose across Asia and Europe following Trump’s announcements of trade deals.